gusiushub/project/README.md

 =======================

 **This is a training project implemented with the help of MVC.
-There is implemented in a very simple MVC structure.The foundation of the project is located in the folder with name core**
+There is implemented in a very simple MVC structure, without autoload classes.The foundation of the project is located in the folder with name core**
 ## PHP MVC Beginners project
 **This is a training project implemented with the help of MVC.
 There is implemented in a very simple MVC structure.The foundation